Amalgamation property: Definition

 A first-order theory $T$ has the amalgamation property if the class of models of $T$ has the amalgamation property.
-The amalgamation property has certain connections to the quantifier elimination.
+The amalgamation property has certain connections to quantifier elimination.

 In general, the amalgamation property can be considered for a category with a specified choice of the class of morphisms (in place of embeddings).
-This notion is related to the categorical notion of a pullback, in particular, in connection with the strong amalgamation property (see below).
+This notion is related to the categorical notion of a pushout, where D is supposed to be minimal in a suitable sense.